ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 2. [**Object-oriented programming**](https://en.wikipedia.org/wiki/Object-oriented_programming).

-These methodologies suggest structuring the source code of a program in different ways.
+Each of these methodologies suggests a specific way for structuring the source code of programs.
 Bash follows the first methodology.

 Let's take a closer look at procedural programming.
-This methodology suggests features for combining the program's instruction sets into independent blocks of code.
+This methodology suggests features for combining the program instructions into independent code blocks.
 These blocks are called subroutines or functions.

 You can call a function from any place of a program.
 The function can receive input parameters.
 This mechanism works similarly to passing command-line parameters to a script.
 This is a reason why a function is called "a program inside a program" sometimes.

-The main task of the functions is to manage the complexity of a program.
-The larger the size of the source code, the harder it is to maintain.
-Repeating code fragments make this situation worse.
+The main task of the functions is to manage the complexity of the source code.
+The larger size it has, the harder it is to maintain.
+Repeating code fragments make things worse.
 They are scattered throughout the program and may contain errors.
 After fixing a mistake in one fragment, you have to find and fix all the rest.
 If you put the fragment into a function, it is enough to fix the error only there.

 Here is an example of a repeating code fragment.
 Suppose that you are writing a large program.
-The program prints text messages to the error stream when handling errors.
-Then there will be many places in the source code where you call the `echo` command.
-These calls can look like this:
+Whenever some error happens, the program prints the corresponding text message to the error stream.
+This approach leads to duplicating `echo` calls in the source code.
+The typical call looks this way:
 {line-numbers: false, format: Bash}
 ```
 >&2 echo "The N error has happened"
 ```

-At some point, you decide that it is better to write all errors in a log file.
-Then it will be easier to analyze them.
+At some point, you decide that it is better to write all errors to the log file.
+It will help you to debug possible issues.
 Users of your program may redirect the error stream to the log file themselves.
-But let's assume that some of them do not know how to use redirection.
-Thus, the program must write messages into the log file by itself.
+This is a good idea, but some users do not know how to use redirection.
+Thus, your program must write messages into the log file by itself.

-Let's change the program.
-You have to go through all places where it handles the errors.
-Then you should replace the `echo` calls there with the following one:
+You decided to change the way how the program prints error messages.
+It means that you need to check every place where it happens.
+You should change the `echo` calls there this way:
 {line-numbers: false, format: Bash}
 ```
 echo "The N error has happened" >> debug.log
 ```

-If you miss one `echo` call accidentally, its output does not come into the log file.
-But this specific output can be critical.
-Without it, you would not understand why the program fails for the user.
+If you miss one `echo` call accidentally, its output does not come to the log file.
+This specific output can be critical for debugging.
+Without it, you would not understand why the program fails on the user side.

-We have considered one of the difficulties of maintaining programs.
-It often occurs when you change the existing code.
-The root cause of the problem is a violation of the [**don't repeat yourself**](https://en.wikipedia.org/wiki/Don't_repeat_yourself) or DRY development principle.
-The same error handling code was copied over and over again in different places of the program.
-You should not do that.
+We have considered one of several problems of maintaining programs.
+The maintenance forces you to change the existing source code.
+If you have violated the [**don't repeat yourself**](https://en.wikipedia.org/wiki/Don't_repeat_yourself) or DRY development principle, you get a lot of troubles.
+Remember a simple rule: do not copy the same code block of your program.

 Functions solve the problem of code duplication.
-This solution somewhat resembles loops.
-The difference is that a loop executes a set of commands in one place of the program cyclically.
-In contrast to a loop, a function executes the same set of commands at different program places.
+They resemble loops in some sense.
+The difference is, a loop executes a code block in one place of the program cyclically.
+In contrast to a loop, a function executes the code block at different program places.

-Using functions improves the readability of the program's code.
-It combines a set of commands into a single block.
-If you give the block a speaking name, the task it solves becomes obvious.
-You can call the function by its name.
-It makes the program easier to read.
-Instead of a dozen lines of the function's body, there will be just its name.
-It explains to the reader what is going on in the function.
+Using functions improves the readability of the source code.
+A function combines a set of commands into a single block.
+If you give a speaking name to this block, its purpose becomes obvious.
+Then you can use this name to call the function.
+It makes your program easier to read.
+You replace a dozen lines of the function body with its name wherever you call it.

 ### Using Functions in Shell